syncfusion-content/windowsforms-docs/WindowsForms/Pivot-Grid/Pivot-Rows.md

 ## Set the height for the pivot rows

-The height of the rows can be changed using the `QueryRowHeight` event.
+The height of the pivot rows can be changed using the `QueryRowHeight` event.

-Refer the below code snippet to change the height of the rows by using the row index.
+Refer the below code snippet to change the height of the pivot rows by using the row index.

 {% tabs %}